Perfect Freeze Dried Steak

 Rehydration:

 This is where you can get creative!
-Rehydrate with your sous vide liquid, worcestershire, marinades, beer, spices, broth etc. Cooked meats rehydrate fully within 1 hour and cannot over rehydrate.
+Rehydrate with your sous vide liquid, Worcestershire, marinades, beer, spices, broth etc. Cooked meats rehydrate fully within 1 hour and cannot over rehydrate.
 Oil or Butter is helpful for adding the fat back into meat for texture and taste.
 Make sure you aren’t overcooking with hot liquids.
 If cooked sous vide, finish in a hot pan or sear for 1 minute on the grill.

 Cycle times & rehydration for reference only.
 Your results may vary.